Distribute Pulp with Pulp

 The other option would be to have the rest api listen to local only, therefore necessitating that all interaction with pulp happens solely on that machine.

-#29 Updated by bmbouter almost 2 years ago
+#29 Updated by bmbouter over 2 years ago

 - Sprint deleted (